algoim/algoim.github.io/index.md

 ### Examples

-These ideas are demonstrated in two example programs:
+These ideas are demonstrated in two example programs. **Each `cpp` file contains a single `main()` entry point; compile them (individually) with a C++14 compatible compiler of your choice.**
-- `algoim/examples/examples_hocp_simple.cpp`: This program demonstrates a very simple problem of reinitialising a level set function in 2D and 3D.
+- `algoim/examples/examples_hocp_simple.cpp`: The code demonstrates a very simple problem of reinitialising a level set function in 2D and 3D.
 Type in a dimension (2 or 3) and the number of grid points in each axis to have the program reinitialise a spherical interface level set function and report the maximum-norm error of the computed signed distance function.
 - `algoim/examples/examples_hocp_convergence.cpp`: This program implements a series of convergence tests on different interface geometries and can be used to replicate the results in the above cited paper.
 Use it by specifying the test problem via command-line parameters – for example, `./examples_hocp_convergence 2 sphere` or `./examples_hocp_convergence 3 ellipsoid`.

 ## k-d Trees Optimised for Codimension-One Point Clouds